nlp-goblins/lang-predict/README.md

 The Jupyter notebook contains our code and analysis.
 The predictor.py (which depends on lang_predict.py) file contains a function that will predict the programming language of a repository based on the README text as input.
+**When using predictor.py, the input file must be read in binary mode!**

 Our presentation slides are [here](https://docs.google.com/presentation/d/1K-gjVJIrpZKbCTfmjfqh3AUROFjLPfiPqW7j0b8dqis/edit?usp=sharing).